 One of my favorite things to do is to go to the movies.
 I love finding movie theatres that make my experience as great as possible.
 With the El Capitan Theatre Disney has created a magical experience for those of us who love movies and Disney.
 El Capitan is one of the grand movie palaces that was built in 1926 and is full of history.

 Before my first visit, I was not aware of the special touches that they add to make your experience memorable.
-My first time to the theatre was to see Beauty and the Beast in 3d.
+My first time at the theatre was to see Beauty and the Beast in 3d.
 Then my Mom and I came here to see Wreck It Ralph.
 Before the movie, they invited children up on stage to play a game that ended with Ralph appearing on the stage.
 My mom and I also went to see Frozen and while nothing happened before the show during Let It Go it snowed in the movie theatre.